jrobledob/R2M_Colombia_banana_and_plantain/README.md

 | Banana   | 3.555556 |              23 | 3 to 5 | 5 to 9      |
 | Plantain | 4.066092 |              25 | 5 to 9 | 5 to 9      |

-## Question 2: How many years of experience do you have in each department?
+## Question 2: Which category or categories best describe your experience?
+Please check all that apply.

 ``` r
 question_2<- filter(individual_surveys,question_number==2)